jakkso/flask_blacklist/README.md

 ### Why

-* Emulate a redis store without external dependencies!
+* Emulate a redis store without actually using redis! 👍
-    * Almost certainly slower than redis (It's python, after all).
+    * This is almost certainly slower than redis (It's python, after all).
-* Why not, it's an excuse to get to know flask a little bit better.
+* Why not, it's an excuse to get to know flask and associated libraries a little bit better. 👍

 ### How
-You *are* using a virtualenv, right?
+You *are* using a [virtualenv](https://virtualenv.pypa.io/en/latest/), right?

 `pip install flask_blacklist`